CarlBlooket/glizzy_blooket/README.md

 # Blooket-Hack
 All of the cheats are based on a game mode.

+People who are developers and want to make something for blooket I recommend checking out: https://github.com/glixzzy/blooket-wrapper

 **All these bookmarklets are also at: https://schoolcheats.net/blooket**

 # Video Tutorial